Minister of Business Development and Tourism (Manitoba)

-The Minister of Business Development and Tourism was a cabinet in the province of Manitoba, Canada.
+The Minister of Business Development and Tourism was a cabinet position in the province of Manitoba, Canada.

 Originally created in 1978 as the Minister of Economic Development, the position received additional responsibilities for tourism the following year, changing it to Economic Development and Tourism.
 It was again renamed in 1983, to Business Development and Tourism.

-In 1988, the position was merged with the Industry, Trade and Technology portfolio to create the new position of Industry, Trade and Tourism.
+In 1988, the position was merged with the Industry, Trade and Technology (ITT) portfolio to create the new position of Industry, Trade and Tourism.
+The ITT had previously been founded in 1983 by the Howard Pawley administration and was led by ministers Eugene Kostyra (1983-1986) and Vic Schroeder (1986-1988).